 He is social and outgoing but can be reserved around strangers.
 He has an impressive bark and makes an excellent watchdog.

-This terrier has a clever sense of humour and he loves to perform when he has an audience.
+This terrier has a clever sense of humor and he loves to perform when he has an audience.
 He has a sense of pride and longs to be treated as a full and equal family member.

 Like most terriers, the Sealy likes to dig and bark.
 He is rambunctious and is a good play companion for older children who are better at handling and interacting with small dogs.